zPSP-Dev/Zig-PSP/README.md

 The only other program required to use Zig-PSP is the lld linker for LLVM.
 This is required purely because the build script cannot pass the -emit-relocs flag to generate an ELF.
 [See The Issue Here](https://github.com/ziglang/zig/issues/5986)

-Zig-PSP also relies on binary tools included as submodules from the zPSP-Dev team.
+Zig-PSP also relies on binary tools included as submodules from the zPSP-Dev team, and one tool from PSPSDK.

 ## Usage